pfriedma/architecture-rpi/README.md

-# architecture
+# Raspberry Pi Cluster
-This is the core architecture repository
+This repo describes an architecture for a clustered container platform using Raspberry Pis.
+It is very much a work in progress.

 ## rpi_cluster
 Contains artifacts for Raspberry Pi Docker clustering project